-Best weapons to use in Valorant: Every gun ranked | Dexerto.com
+Best weapons to use in Valorant: Every gun ranked - Dexerto

 Just make sure you land that first hit, as the Operator’s slow fire rate can leave you vulnerable if you miss.
 If often find yourself holding down key choke points around the map, then this is most definitely worth the investment.

-The Marshall is Valorant’s more nimble Sniper.
+The Marshal is Valorant’s more nimble Sniper.
 Equipped with a 2.5x scope and five-round magazine, this gun should only be picked if you know that you can land headshots the vast majority of the time, as both body and leg hits won’t outright kill an armoured Agent.

-While the Marshall may require greater precision than the Operator, it still delivers devastating damage provided you have the aim to support it!
+While the Marshal may require greater precision than the Operator, it still delivers devastating damage provided you have the aim to support it!

 So there you have it.
 There’s the best weapons in Valorant, filtered by each category.
 While there are pros and cons to each weapon, this tier list will better inform your choices as you venture through Future Earth.